moardata/Data-Analytics/PAYWALL_IMPLEMENTATION_GUIDE.md

 ## 🎯 How It Works

-### 1. Embedded Checkout Modal
+### 1. Checkout Flow
-When users click "upgrade" or try to access features without a subscription, they see Whop's beautiful in-app checkout modal (not redirected away).
+When users click "upgrade" or try to access features without a subscription, they're redirected to Whop's checkout page where Whop displays their professional payment modal.

 ### 2. Free Trial Logic
 - **First-time users**: Get 7-day free trial on Starter plan ($30/month after)